jhuckaby/pixl-server-storage/docs/Indexer.md

 All of these additional properties are designed to help the indexer be more efficient, skip over or otherwise reduce insignificant words.
 They are all recommended settings, but you can customize them to your app's specific needs.

 Setting a `min_word_length` will skip words that are under the specified number of characters, in this case all single and double character words (which are usually insignificant for searches).
 Similarly, the `max_word_length` causes the indexer to skip any words over the specified length, in this case 64 characters (longer words probably won't be searched for).
 Note that the same rules apply to search queries as well, so searches that contain skipped words along with real words will still work correctly.

+The `max_words` property sets a maximum upper limit of words to be indexed per record for this field.
+If the source input text exceeds this limit, the extra words are simply ignored by the indexer.

 Setting `use_remove_words` allows the indexer to skip over common words that are typically insignificant for searches, like `the`, `of`, `and`, `that`, and so on.
 The same words are removed from search queries, allowing them to work seamlessly.
 See [Remove Words](#remove-words) below for more on this.